 - Negotiating living-learning community responsibilities of 2 to 5 hours per week with the program director and residence hall director of any of our eleven living-learning communities (if applicable)

 Break Housing Responsibilities

 Resident Advisors are required to work during the fall, winter, and spring break periods when most all residence halls are closed.
-Pennsylvania Avenue Residence Halls (PAR), Florida Avenue Residence Halls (FAR), and Snyder Hall are typically open during these break periods.
-We will start by asking RAs to volunteer to work these break periods.
+We will start by asking RAs who are contracted and volunteer to work these break periods.
 If not enough volunteers exist, we will explore a break period lottery system to choose the remaining break staff.